-Challenge: Read Pope Francis' 2022 message, "Education, Work, and Dialogue Between Generations: Tools for Building Lasting Peace."
+Challenge: Read Pope Francis' 2023 message.
 How does his message challenge you?
 Use the accompanying resources to reflect on Pope Francis' important invitation to all Catholics and people of good will.
 As you start the new year and make your resolutions, take a moment to think of one way you can address poverty in your community, school, or parish.

-For over 50 years, the Catholic Campaign for Human Development (CCHD) has been working to empower new mothers, immigrants, the elderly, and families to together address the root causes of poverty in their communities.
+For more than 50 years, the Catholic Campaign for Human Development (CCHD) has been working to empower new mothers, immigrants, the elderly, and families to together address the root causes of poverty in their communities.
 Watch this video to learn more about the complexity of poverty in the United States.
 Then, visit PovertyUSA.org to discover more about poverty in your community and how we can work together to upend the cycle of poverty.